yokidans/Predicting-Challenge-Week1/README.md

      - numpy (Numerical computations)
      - matplotlib/seaborn (Visualizations)
      - TA-Lib (Technical indicators)
-     - PyNance (financial metrics) and etc..
+     - empyrical (financial metrics) and etc..

 ## How to Use This Project
  ### 1. Clone the repository